Introduction

 To understand long-term care, it is helpful to understand how it differs from acute care.

-• Long-term care, unlike acute care, is not primarily intended to cure or treat a medical condition.
-Instead, it focuses on coping with a person's reduced level of physical or cognitive functioning over an extended time, sometimes indefinitely.
-Some long-term care services are rendered by healthcare professionals, such as nurses and therapists, but it is more often provided by nonprofessional personnel, such as home health aides, or by informal caregivers, such as family and friends.
+- Long-term care, unlike acute care, is not primarily intended to cure or treat a medical condition.
+Instead, it focuses on coping with a person’s reduced level of physical or cognitive functioning over an extended time, sometimes indefinitely.
+Some long-term care services are rendered by healthcare professionals, but it is more often provided by nonprofessional personnel such as home health aides, or by informal caregivers such as family and friends.

 Coping with a person’s reduced level of functioning can include medical treatment, skilled nursing care, and various kinds of therapy.
 But it more typically involves assisting a person with the following:

-· basic functions, such as bathing, dressing, getting in and out of bed, going to the toilet, and eating (called activities of daily living, or ADLs -- see below); · household chores, such as meal preparation and cleaning; · life management, such as shopping, money management, and taking medications; and · transportation.
+- Basic functions, such as bathing, dressing, getting in and out of bed, going to the toilet, and eating (called activities of daily living, or ADLs)

 Long-term care also often involves the supervision required by a person with a cognitive impairment so that he will not harm himself or others.